 What Matters Most: Your Skills & Professional Experience

-A couple of soft skills could be beneficial to include in some cases, but make sure these are worded logically and apply directly to web development.
+A couple of soft skills could be beneficial to include in some cases like team programming projects, but make sure these are worded logically and apply directly to web development.
 Your main focus should be on your technical abilities, though!

 And those technical skills need to be very specific.
 Don’t just say “database software” or anything similarly vague: Name the tools you use!